 Transition is a part of life for all learners.
 This can be transition to a new class in the Academy, having a new teacher, or moving on to another Academy, training provider or moving into employment.
-Kessingland CofE Primary Academy is committed to working in partnership with children, families and other providers to ensure positive transitions occur.
+Kessingland Church of England Primary Academy is committed to working in partnership with children, families and other providers to ensure positive transitions occur.